cslarsen/q/README.md

     .git/hooks/gtags >/dev/null 2>&1 &

-Seems to work nicely, except that many of our `.h` files are actually C++, so I need to figure out how to get gtags to parse them as such (`gtags -e` indicates that they are parsed as C files).
+Seems to work nicely, except that many of our `.h` files are actually C++, so I need to figure out how to get gtags to parse them as such (`gtags --explain` indicates that they are parsed as C files).

+To fix that, I just added this into `~/.globalrc`:

+    default:\
+      :langmap=cpp\:.c++.cc.hh.cpp.cxx.hxx.hpp.C.H.c.h:

 More command line usage
 -----------------------